-Even for projects within the public ROW and on public lands, objections by neighbors will exert political pressure to deny or constrain projects identified in this plan.
+Even for projects within the public ROW or on public lands, objections by neighbors or other parties could delay or constrain implementation.
+This could result in a fractured network, reducing access through neighborhoods.

 Recommendations

 The proposed trails and paths are shown on the attached map (Appendix A) with details provided in the trail matrix (Appendix B).